banthony101/git-verifiedmanager/docs/configuration.md

 ---

-### credential.traceSecrets
+### credential.

-Enables tracing of secret and sensitive information, which is by default masked in trace output.
+Enables tracing of secret and information, which is by default masked in trace output.
 Requires that `credential.trace` is also enabled.

 #### Example